percebus/guidelines/README.md

  - Indentation columns: 2 or 4? **3**.
 Avoids lots of additional indentation issues that *PEP-8* runs into.
   ```
       var fourSpaces = function() {
+  //      return "return cannot go here, as it aligns with the function's name"
-              return "This is too much!";
+              return "This is too much!"
           }

     var twoSpaces = function() {
-      return "This is too crunched!";
+      return "This is too crunched!"
     }

      var threeSpaces = function () {
-        return "This is about right :)";
+        return "This is about right :)"
      }
   ```

  - `id`, `Id`, or `ID`? **`ID`**.
   - Just look how cool  `coolID`, looks!.
   - `coolId` reads like "cool aid".